RookieRed/histologie/README.md

 docker-compose --version
 ```

+## Installation

-### Build
+### PHP service

+This part is important to setup your PHP environment.
+First you'll need to build the image, then you'll have to create
+the logs' folder from the container itself.

-To build the project execute the command from project's root :
+To build the php service execute the command from project's root :

 ```bash
 docker-compose build
 ```

-### Logs directory

-This command will build the PHP image.
-Then you need to execute the following command to create the logs' folder with
-the correct rights :
+Then you need to execute the following command to create the logs' folder with the correct rights :

 ```bash
 docker-compose build